 - Club Drugs

-If you are suffering from addiction to drugs that are prescribed to you, or have mental disorders in addition to your drug addiction, be sure to ask if the facility deals with pain management or dual diagnosis.
+If you are suffering from addiction to drugs that are prescribed to you, or have mental disorders in addition to your drug addiction, be sure to ask if the facility deals with dual-diagnosis.

 How Long is the Program?